epanner/tech-europe-hack-25/README.md

 - Precedent-based risk assessment using vector databases
 - Multi-modal agent orchestration for complex legal workflows
 - Real-world impact in the critical domain of data protection compliance

-**🔊 Side Challenge: Best Use of ai|coustics**

-We leverage ai|coustics' powerful AI-Enhancement API to:

-- Clean and enhance voice input from users describing breach scenarios
-- Improve transcription accuracy for legal terminology and technical descriptions
-- Ensure reliable voice interaction in professional legal environments

 ## 🔄 Agentic Flow